XCYu-0903/XCYu-0903.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is **Xincheng Yu** (余欣乘).
-I was an M.S. student in the group WiseATC, College of Computer Science at [Sichuan University](http://www.scu.edu.cn/), advised by Prof. Jianwei Zhang and Assoc.
+I was an M.S. student in the team WiseATC, College of Computer Science at [Sichuan University](http://www.scu.edu.cn/), advised by Prof. Jianwei Zhang and Assoc.
 Prof. Yi Lin.

 My publications can be found [here](https://xcyu-0903.github.io/publications/).